idekerlab/cookiecutter-musicpypackage/CONTRIBUTING.rst

    your new functionality into a function with a docstring, and add the feature to the list in README.rst.

-3. The pull request should work for Python 2.7, 3.4, 3.5 and 3.6, and for PyPy.
-Check https://travis-ci.org/idekerlab/cookiecutter-cd/pull_requests
-   and make sure that the tests pass for all supported Python versions.
+3. The pull request should work for Python 3.6+, and for PyPy.
+Check https://travis-ci.org/idekerlab/cookiecutter-cd/pull_requests and make sure that the tests pass for all supported Python versions.